Trigger warning: This post contains some highly profane expletives that readers may find offensive.

 Most parents would say yes.
 You shouldn’t do it ever – or at least try not to.

 That was my original goal, too.
 Until one day I found myself unleashing a skincurling “Gosh darn it!” after slamming my finger in the bathroom door.
 My 3-year-old daughter was petrified by the display of emotion.
-A day later when I stubbed my toe, I used an expletive in a normal speaking voice and she didn’t bat an eye.
+A day later when I stubbed my toe, I used an expletive in a normal speaking voice and she batted not an eye.

 I realized it wasn’t about the vocabulary I was spewing; it was about the emotion and animation.